A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS I: THE QUIET SUN CORONA

-During this time period, the (time-dependent) largest wave speed allowed by the Boris correction (see \sectref{sec:phys} and \citet{Rempel:2017}) is in the range of 700 to 1300\,km/s, and the largest $v_{A}$ unaffected by the Boris correction is less than 900\,km.
-Moreover, the filling factor of the grid points with $v_{A}>700 (800)$\,km/s is only about 1\% (0.5\%) and these points are mostly found in the atmosphere below 5\,Mm.
-Therefore, the propagation of Alfv\'en waves in the most part of the corona, as we are interested here, is not affected by the Boris correction.
-We plot in each panel of \figref{fig:qs_timedist} $P_{cs}$ and $P_{A}$ starting from $z_{0}=1$\,Mm\footnote{To avoid the layers where $c_{s}$ and $v_{A}$ are small.} and 5 time instances that are about 10--15\,min apart.
+where $c_{s}$ and $v_{A}$ evolve with time and the integral is performed with a cadence of 100 iterations.
+During this time period, the (time-dependent) largest wave speed allowed by the Boris correction is in the range of 700 to 1300\,km/s, and the largest $v_{A}$ unaffected by the Boris correction is less than 900\,km.
+Moreover, the filling factor of the grid points with $v_{A}>700$ (800)\,km/s is only about 1\% (0.5\%), and these points are mostly found in the atmosphere below 5\,Mm.
+Therefore, the propagation of Alfv\'en waves in most of coronal volume analyzed here is not affected by the Boris correction.
+In \figref{fig:qs_timedist}, we plot $P_{cs}$ and $P_{A}$ starting from $z_{0}=1$\,Mm\footnote{To avoid the layers where $c_{s}$ and $v_{A}$ are small.} and 5 time instances that are about 10--15 minutes apart.

-The disturbances of $I_{193}$ and $p$ that appear as straight ridges in the T-D diagrams are clearly in-line with the paths of sound waves.
+The disturbances of $I_{193}$ and $p$ that appear as straight ridges in the T-D diagrams are clearly in line with the paths of sound waves.
 Moreover, the disturbances of $I_{193}$ and $p$ ($\rho_{\rm dist}$, which is not shown here, is highly similar to $p_{\rm dist}$) coincide in time and position, which can already be seen in \figref{fig:qs_dist}.
-Thus, the waves mode is compressible and is consistent with behavior of sound waves.
-The constant slope of the ridges corresponds to a speed of about 140\,km/s, which just matches the speed of sound in the corona.
+Thus, the wave mode is compressible and is consistent with the behavior of sound waves.
+The constant slope of the ridges corresponds to a speed of about 140\,km/s, which matches the speed of sound in the corona.

 Similarly, we find that most of the curved ridges in the T-D diagrams of $v_{x}$ and $B_{x}$ disturbances show a good match with the paths of Alfv\'enic disturbances.
+We note that the term ``Alfv\'enic disturbances" used here refers to anything that travels with the Alfv\'en speed, without assuming a particular wave mode.
 As shown by the curved travel path, the Alfv\'en speed is about 500 -- 600 km/s in the low corona below 10\,Mm, gradually decreases to about 150\,km/s at about 40\,Mm height, and becomes about 30\,km/s in the high corona above 100\,Mm.
-As a side note, the ratio of $c_{s}$ and $v_{A}$ along the slit also reflect the change of plasma $\beta$ with height, as
+As a side note, the ratio of $c_{s}$ and $v_{A}$ along the slit also reflects the change in plasma $\beta$ with height, as